content-left-bg.png

 This book has been produced by the Department of Environment and Science for students to learn about Queensland science, technology, engineering and mathematics (STEM) professionals working in conservation and sustainability.

-The Australian Curriculum provides opportunities for water education across all year levels, learning areas and cross-curriculum priorities.
+The Australian Curriculum provides opportunities for waste education across all year levels, learning areas and cross-curriculum priorities.

 Learning resources